Levon Helm: Early years

-Born Mark Lavon Helm in Elaine, Arkansas, his father's earliest immigrant ancestor to America was English colonist Israel Helm who arrived in what was then the Delaware Colony from Buckinghamshire, England in 1693.
+Born Mark Lavon Helm in Elaine, Arkansas, his father's earliest American ancestor was English colonist Robert Glidewell, born 1 February 1701 at Bristol, Prince George, Virginia, USA.
+Robert Glidewell was the father of Nash Glidewell who served in the 10th and 14th Virginia Continental army.
+Nash was present at Valley Forge under Captain John Tweatt.

 Helm grew up in Turkey Scratch, a hamlet of Marvell, Arkansas.
 His parents, Emma “Nell” and Jasper “Diamond” Helm, were cotton farmers who shared a strong affinity for music.
 They encouraged their children to play and sing at a young age.
-He saw Bill Monroe and His Blue Grass Boys at the age of six and decided to become a musician.
-Helm began playing the guitar at the age of eight and also played drums.
+Helm saw Bill Monroe and His Blue Grass Boys when he was 6, and he decided to become a musician.
+Helm began playing the guitar at age 8 and also played drums.

 Arkansas in the 1940s and '50s stood at the confluence of a variety of musical styles, including traditional Delta blues, electric blues, country (including old-time music), and the incipient genre of rhythm and blues (R&B).
 Helm was influenced by each of these styles, which he heard on the Grand Ole Opry on radio station WSM and R&B on radio station WLAC in Nashville.
 He also saw the last vestiges of minstrelsy and other traveling variety shows, such as F. S. Wolcott's Original Rabbit's Foot Minstrels, which featured top Black artists of the era.

 A key early influence on Helm was Sonny Boy Williamson II, who played electric blues and early R&B on the King Biscuit Time radio show on KFFA in Helena and performed regularly in Marvell with blues guitarist Robert Lockwood, Jr. In his 1993 autobiography, This Wheel's on Fire: Levon Helm and the Story of the Band, Helm describes watching Williamson's drummer, James "Peck" Curtis, intently during a live performance in the early 1950s and later imitating this R&B drumming style.
 Helm established his first band, the Jungle Bush Beaters, while in high school.

-Helm also witnessed some of the earliest performances by early rock and roll and rockabilly artists, including Elvis Presley, Conway Twitty, Bo Diddley, and fellow Arkansan Ronnie Hawkins.
+Helm also witnessed some of the earliest performances by early rock and roll and rockabilly artists, including Elvis Presley, Conway Twitty, Bo Diddley, and fellow Arkansas native Ronnie Hawkins.
 At age 17, Helm began playing in clubs and bars around Helena.